sirech/talk-lean-functional-kotlin-backends/presentation.md

 Rough time distribution

-- Intro 5
+- Intro (who we are / goal of the talk / agenda) 5
 - Functional programming 7
 - Where do we use this?
 3
 - Immutability 5
 - Null Safety 10
 - Exceptions  10
 - Side Effects 5
-- Wrap Up 5
+- Wrap Up (conclusion / thank you) 5

 ---